bc-mkatz/slate-1/source/includes/_api_partners.md

   </ul>
 </aside>

 Once approved, you will receive one or more emails listing your partner credentials and next steps.
-Your Partner username and ID will be required to submit your app for <a href="https://developer.bigcommerce.com/" target="_blank">App Store</a> consideration.
+Your Partner username and ID will be required to submit your app for App Store consideration.

 <aside class="notice">
 <span class="aside-notice-hd">Note</span>